KhelKim/about-AI/edwith/04/lecture.md

 - In practice,
   1. Collect all n-grams from the corpus.
-  2. Shuffle all the n-gramse to build a training set
+  2. Shuffle all the n-grams to build a training set
   3. Train the neural n-gram language model using stochastic gradient descent on minibatches containing 100-1000 n-grams.
   4. Early-stop based on the validation set.
   5. Report perplexity on the test set.